openwms/dtc-tasks/README.md

 ````
 to convert all Docbook files in `${targetDir}/docbook` into Mediawiki files in `${targetDir}/mw`.

-# Public to Mediawiki
+# Publish to Mediawiki
 Previously generated Mediawiki documents can be uploaded to a Mediawiki server using the existing Mediawiki web api.
 The gradle task to do
 so, wraps a [python script](https://github.com/SoerenKemmann/mediawiki-utils) (credits to [SoerenKemmann](https://github.com/SoerenKemmann))
-that does the heavy work.
+that does the heavy lifting.

 ![mediawikiserver][6]